 Now, click inside the grid.
 This will activate the control handles.
 You will see active corners (white squares) and handles (blue circles).

-1. Click and drag the white corners to stretch them over the outer corners of the template.
+- Click and drag the white corners to stretch them to the outer corners/edges of the template.

 Repeat these steps for every layer and you will be able to create the perfect stacked text wave box.